Herbalist sentenced to jail after death of 13-year-old diabetic boy he treated

 Breaking News Emails

-Morrow, a self-described "master herbalist" based in Torrance, Calif., first began treating 13-year-old Edgar Lopez for Type-1 diabetes in early 2014 by directing that the teen take herbs in lieu of the insulin prescribed by his pediatrician, the city attorney's statement said.
+Morrow, a self-described "master herbalist" based in Torrance, California, began treating Edgar Lopez for Type-1 diabetes in early 2014 by directing that the teenager take herbs in lieu of the insulin prescribed by his pediatrician, Feuer said.

 A medical examiner would later determine that Lopez would have survived had he been given proper medical care.